burnash/gspread/docs/oauth2.rst

         ...
     }

-Remeber the path to the downloaded credentials file.
+Remember the path to the downloaded credentials file.
 Also, in the next step you'll need the value of *client_email* from this file.

 6. Very important!
 Go to your spreadsheet and share it with a *client_email* from the step above.
 Just like you do with any other Google account.
 If you don't do this, you'll get a ``gspread.exceptions.SpreadsheetNotFound`` exception when trying to access this spreadsheet from your application or a script.